 - No external footswitch capability

-Check out the Ditto Looper below for more information:
+Check out the Ditto Looper here for price and more information.

-If you like the idea of the Ditto but want slightly more features, check out the Ditto X2.
+If you like the idea of the Ditto but want slightly more features, check out the Ditto X2 or the Ditto X4.

 Best Looper Pedal for Flexibility